What is a Sales Portal?

 This is where shared drives, file-sharing platforms, and email all fall short.

-The best sales portals not only serve up relevant, contextual content in an easy-to-find way, but offer feedback on how well that content is performing.
+The best sales portals don’t just serve up relevant, contextual content in an easy-to-find way.
+They also offer feedback on how well that content is performing.

 That’s truly what sales reps are after.
 That’s the question that really matters to your organization’s bottom line: is this content really helping to close deals?

-Analytics not only motivates sales reps to continue using the portal, but gives intelligent insights into what kind of content actually works so your marketing team can make more of it.
+Analytics not only motivates sales reps to continue using the portal.
+It also gives insights into what kind of content actually works.
+This way, your marketing team can make more of it.